zanata/zanata.github.io/_posts/2015-12-14-zanata-client-version-3.8.1.md

 Zanata client version 3.8.1 is released.

 ## Highlights
-* From 3.8.0, copy Trans will nolonger run by default.
+* From 3.8.0, copy Trans will no longer run by default.
   Option `--copy-trans` is now required to invoke copy trans when pushing.

 ## Details